-Due to some filtering and routing for the variables related to work status and family characteristics (PARTLIV and MARITAL), we strongly recommend to follow the given question order - if ever possible.
+Due to some filtering and routing for the variables related to work status and family characteristics (PARTLIV and MARITAL), we strongly recommend following the given question order - if ever possible.
 The document is broadly organised in thematic blocks grouping the ISSP background variables under topical aspects:

 - The first block is formed by the rather basic demographic variables p.
-8-10 on sex and age of the respondent. - The second block of variables deals with the respondent's p.
-11-14 education. - The third and largest block contains variables on the respondent's and his or her partner's work situation.
-The respective filter variable for the partner (PARTLIV) is located directly in front of the partner's work variables. - The forth block covers variables on religion. - The fifth block of variables deals with social class, party affiliation p.
-39-43 and respondent's political behaviour.
+9-11 on sex and age of the respondent. - The second block of variables deals with the respondent's p.
+12-15 education. - The third and largest block contains variables on the respondent's and his or her partner's work situation.
+The respective filter variable for the partner (PARTLIV) is located directly in front of the partner's work variables. - The fourth block covers variables on religion. p.
+37-39 - The fifth block of variables deals with social class, party affiliation p.
+40-44 and respondent's political behaviour. - The sixth block addresses variables on ethnic origins, the p.
+45-56 household composition, the earning capacity and the marital status of the respondent as well as some geographical references.

-p.
-36-38

-The sixth block addresses variables on ethnic origins, the household composition, the earning capacity and the marital status of the respondent as well as some geographical references.